-Just like their sister boat Krasnodar, the two submarines are spending time in the Mediterranean Sea which they reached in late August.
+Just like their sister boat Krasnodar on her delivery voyage, the two submarines are spending time in the Mediterranean Sea which they reached in late August.

-Krasnodar started her journey from the Baltic Sea to her homeport in Sevastopol in May 2017.
-The submarine officially concluded her journey four months later.
+Krasnodar started her journey from the Baltic Sea to her homeport in Sevastopol in May 2017, officially concluding her journey four months later.
 During the four months, Krasnodar conducted two cruise-missile launches on Syria, one in May and one in June.